Webrowse/Rust-Books-Notes/rust4rustacean/ch03-designing-interface.md

 - *Generics vs. Trait Objects*: Generics (static dispatch) are faster but can bloat binary size.
 Trait objects (&dyn Trait) can keep code cleaner and reduce compile times, but they require the trait to be object-safe.
 - *Borrowed vs. Owned*: If your function doesn't need to own data, use a reference.
 If it's unclear, the Cow (Clone-on-Write) type is useful for handling both borrowed and owned data efficiently.

+### 3. Obvious
+An interface should be hard to use incorrectly and its behavior should be clear.
+- *Documentation*: Clearly document cases where the code might panic or return an error, and provide end-to-end examples.
+- *Semantic Typing*: Use specific types instead of primitives to prevent mistakes.
+For example, using a custom enum is better than using three bool arguments in a row, which a user could easily swap by accident.
+- *Marker Types*: You can use zero-sized types and generics to enforce rules at compile time.
+An example is a Rocket type that can only call launch() when it is in the Grounded state.
+- *Must Use*: Use the #[must_use] attribute on types like Result to warn users if they forget to handle a return value.